Rate this page:

 Refresh the page where your app is installed.

 You now know enough to develop your own Forge apps.
-Learn more with our tutorials, explore the example apps, or find out more in the reference pages.
+Learn more from our tutorials, guides, example apps or reference pages.

 Rate this page: